astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 Let's retell this story in terms of events that we can plot on a spacetime diagram and then use to define some useful displacement four-vectors.
 Let's start in the rest frame of the garage.
 The ladder is racing toward the garage, and the first important event is when the front of the ladder goes into the front of the garage.
 Let's say we have two helpers, Frank and Betty, who are standing at the front and back of the garage, respectively.
 When the front of the ladder gets to the back of the garage, Betty opens a door that allows it to proceed without crashing into the wall.
 Meanwhile, Frank will close his door when the back of the ladder passes through the front door.
-If Frank closes his door before or at the same time as Betty, then the ladder can reasonably be said to be **in** the garage.
+If Frank closes his door before or at the same time as Betty closes hers, then the ladder can reasonably be said to be **in** the garage.

 We now have four events we can plot on a ST diagram: the front of the